- Become an environmentally responsible business

 See the website www.iso.org .

-In 2017, the Government launched the Responsible Trading initiative in the Principality.
-The goal of the initiative is to identify traders who are committed to an environmentally, economically and socially responsible approach.
+In 2017, the Government launched the Responsible Trading certification in the Principality.
+The goal of the certification is to identify traders who are committed to an environmentally, economically and socially responsible approach.

 Make a commitment